gofireflyio/k8s-collector/README.md

 variable.
 The cluster ID must only contain lowercase alphanumeric characters, dashes and underscore (spaces are not allowed).

-The collector must also be configured with an Infralight-provided access and secret keys in order to be able to send data to Infralight.
+The collector must also be configured with an Firefly-provided access and secret keys in order to be able to send data to Firefly.
 These keys are stored by the chart as Kubernetes Secrets, and provided to the collector via the `INFRALIGHT_ACCESS_KEY` and `INFRALIGHT_SECRET_KEY` environment variables, respectively.